 Welcome to my film camera website.
 I am a librarian and I run a small photography program dedicated to reviving the joy in using film cameras.
 I buy and use film cameras for myself, but I also like to purchase and test cameras for use in my library.
 Not all cameras make the cut.

 My images are organized by camera, film, or process.
+You will see almost all of my images.
+There is no curation.
+This is not like a fine arts website.
 I am trying out different kits and stuff I find.
 I'm discovering that different cameras capture different images.
 I think that's really exciting.
 Many of these images are not processed.
 Go to the "Images" link to see these galleries or follow the link in each camera's description under "Gear."

 My projects are more theme-based galleries.
 If I see a trend emerging, I'll throw the images from different cameras together.
 These images will get more processing.
 Go to the "Projects" link to see these galleries.

 My portfolios are images organized for a specific purpose, such as a photography contest, a magazine submission, or an exhibition.
-I also have two galleries with what I call my best images to date.
-They're not really my best, but it helps keep me thinking about individual images rather than a themed project.
 Go to the "Portfolio" link to see these galleries.

 I am doing this for fun and for education.
 I enjoy finding these old film cameras for cheap and seeing how they perform today.
 Often, I'll take a camera I've tested and put it into my library's collection for our members to borrow.
 That's really exciting.